Let’s face it, built-in TV speakers just aren’t good enough to create an immersive cinematic experience.

-A hub is a type of repeater often used for regenerate weak signals and creating local area networks and connecting your computers and a server.
-However, it works similar to a receiver, making it an excellent alternative.
+A hub is a type of repeater often used for regenerating weak signals creating local area networks and connecting your computers and a server.
+However, it works similarly to a receiver, making it an excellent alternative.

 Hubs are generally smaller than receivers and they are a lot cheaper, thus making it great for people on a budget.
 There are two main types of hubs: